clampz/scan_detection_daemon/README.md

 ***Dependancies***: Neato (part of the Graphviz pkg.)

-To run the stealth scan detection daemon, compile pdefdev.c and scan_detector.c, then use the bash wrapper program scandd.
+To run the scan detection daemon, compile pdefdev.c and scan_detector.c, then use the bash wrapper program scandd.

 ***Usage***: ./scandd [start | stop | status | clear | png]